 A TLD, also known as a domain extension, is he string of letters that follow the dot at the end of an internet address, such as .com, .net, or .org.
 Some TLDs are restricted to specific entities.
 For example, .edu can only be used by accredited educational institutions and .museum can only be used by, you guessed it, museums.

 However, there are several other domains available to describe your business in a more relevant way than traditional TLDs.
 A travel company could use .travel, a pizza parlor could claim .pizza, and an up-and-coming photographer could register .photo.

-What are the advantages of opting for a non-traditional TLD?
+Advantages of opting for a non-traditional TLD

 It puts an end to the tyranny and expense of obtaining a .com.
 Like we talked about earlier, there’s a .com shortage, and some web-savvy individuals have made a business of buying up .coms and then selling them to business owners at highly inflated prices.
 No one should have to pay thousands of dollars for a domain name.
 Selecting a non-traditional TLD makes getting your website up and running much less expensive.

 It can be more effective for branding your business than a .com.
 Imagine a freelance writer with a domain that ends in .write.
 That domain becomes a powerful statement of what the freelancer can do and reads equally well on resumes and business cards.